 Early Days and Education

-Sree Narayana Guru was born on August 20, 1856 in a middle class peasant family of the then untouchable Ezhava caste, at Chempazhanthy village in Thiruvananthapuram.
+Sree Narayana Guru was born on August 20, 1856, in a middle-class peasant family of the then untouchable Ezhava caste, at Chempazhanthy village in Thiruvananthapuram.
 He was the only son of his parents Madan Asan and Kutti Amma and they affectionately called him Nanu.
-He had his elementary education from the village school.
+Sree Narayana Guru had his elementary education from the village school.
 He learned Sanskrit from a Sanskrit scholar named Raman Pillai Asan and became well versed in Sanskrit scriptures and Vedic philosophy.
 For some time he worked as a teacher, teaching poor students and people called him ‘Nanu Asan’.
 ‘Asan’ means teacher.

 Spiritual Journey and the Making of the Guru

-After the death of his parents, his family members insisted for his marriage.
-Even though the marriage ceremony took place with their pressure, he was not interested in a married life.
-He had an acetic mind filled with spiritual urge.
-Decided to renounce the pleasures of the physical world he left home and wandered through different regions of Kerala and Tamil Nadu like a mendicant.
+After the death of his parents, his family members insisted on his marriage.
+Even though the marriage ceremony took place under their pressure, he was not interested in married life.
+He had an acetic mind filled with a spiritual urge.
+Narayana Guru decided to renounce the pleasures of the physical world, he left home and wandered through different regions of Kerala and Tamil Nadu like a mendicant.
 During these days he met a person called Chattampi Swami, who introduced him to a Yoga guru named Thycaud Ayyavu.
 Under him, Nanu mastered yoga practices, including Hatha Yoga and meditation.

 He shifted to a cave in Marutvamalai near Kanyakumari and started living a solitary life spending most of his time in meditation and self-discipline.
-It lasted for over eight years and finally the inner world opened before him; he became an enlightened soul, and the world got a Guru.
+It lasted for over eight years and finally, the inner world opened before him; he became an enlightened soul, and the world got a Guru.

-Obtaining a clear vision of unity of the downtrodden humanity around him, the Guru decided to return to the world he had withdrawn.
+Obtaining a clear vision of the unity of the downtrodden humanity around him, Sree Narayana Guru decided to return to the world he had withdrawn.
 He settled for some time in the Jungles of Aruvippuram and made it his abode of meditation.
 Soon, people recognized the solitary saint in the jungle and started visiting him seeking spiritual tranquility.

 The Revolution Began…

 Even as a child he had strong abhorrence toward the caste distinctions and untouchability and he always protested against injustice.
 “Ask not, say not and think not caste” was his motto.
-He had deep sympathy towards the ill-treated people and he decided to clean the vulgarity crept in the Hindu society. …And, he started his revolutionary mission….
+He had deep sympathy towards the ill-treated people and he decided to clean the vulgarity crept in the Hindu society. …And, Sree Narayana Guru started his revolutionary mission….

 The Mission Continued….

-In 1921, in the All Kerala Fraternity conference held at Aluva, he proclaimed his famous message “One Caste, One Religion and One God to Mankind”, which was a clarion call to the mankind to unite, instead of breaking down in the name of caste and religion.
+In 1921, in the All Kerala Fraternity conference held at Aluva, Sree Narayana Guru proclaimed his famous message “One Caste, One Religion and One God to Mankind”, which was a clarion call to the mankind to unite, instead of breaking down in the name of caste and religion.

 A religious conference, named as the Parliament of Religions, was held at Aluva in 1924 with a slogan “Not to argue and win but to know and to make known”.
-In that conference he conveyed the universal message that the ultimate aim of all religions were same and there was no need for the followers of different religions to indulge in mutual conflict.
+In that conference, he conveyed the universal message that the ultimate aim of all religions was the same and there was no need for the followers of different religions to indulge in mutual conflict.